-Sara Jane is one of Murray Peterson’s “Coaster” designs built in California in 1981.
-She delivers every ounce of the romance and grace promised by the idea of a classically rigged schooner.
+Sara Jane is one of Murray Peterson’s “Coaster” designs.
+Built in California in 1981, Sara Jane delivers every ounce of the romance and grace promised by the idea of a classically rigged schooner.
 She sails beautifully under just her lowers – or go all-out and hoist the topsail and fisherman.
 The clipper bow, pleasant sheer, bulwarks, monkey rail and attractive transom give the vessel a traditional appearance.
 She is comfortably at home on the New England Coast – or in any ocean of the world.

 Sara Jane has had the benefit of a good hull and deck maintenance schedule over the years.
 Updated in 2005, 2008 and 2015/2016 she is in top condition.
 A summary of the 2008 and 2015/2016 updates are below.